Editorial Policies

 Open Access Policy

-"Open access" is the free availability of scientific literature on the public internet, permitting any users to read, download, copy, distribute, print, search, or link to the full texts of these articles, crawl them for indexing, pass them as data to software, or use them for any other lawful purpose, without financial, legal, or technical barriers other than those inseparable from gaining access to the internet itself.
-The only constraint on reproduction and distribution, and the only role for copyright in this domain, should be to give authors control over the integrity of their work and the right to be properly acknowledged and cited.
+"Open access" refers to the free availability of scientific literature on the public internet, allowing any user to read, download, copy, distribute, print, search, link to the full texts of articles, index them, pass them as data to software, or use them for any other lawful purpose—without financial, legal, or technical barriers, aside from those inherent to internet access.
+The only restrictions on reproduction and distribution, and the only role of copyright in this context, are to ensure that authors retain control over the integrity of their work and receive proper acknowledgment and citation.

 Editorial Commitments